 ExpandED: Broadening the Understanding of Contemporary Issues in Education and Policy

-This spring, the Educational Leadership Policy faculty will host eight talks as part of the inaugural virtual policy brown bag series, “ExpandED: Broadening the Understanding of Contemporary Issues in Education and Policy.”
+This fall, the Educational Leadership Policy faculty will host talks as part of the ongoing virtual policy brown bag series, “ExpandED: Broadening the Understanding of Contemporary Issues in Education and Policy.”
 Featuring researchers from the College of Education and various institutions across the country, the aim of this series is to bring together students, faculty, and researchers at Texas Tech and beyond to disseminate knowledge that is of immediate relevance to educational leadership and policy and facilitate the cross-pollination of ideas across multiple institutions.

 This year, audiences from across the country will gather virtually to engage with speakers on topics related to policy evaluation and open-science research practices, evolutions and social constructions of education policy over time, and empirical research noting the barriers and challenges to providing equitable educational opportunities for historically marginalized students.

-Schedule and Summary of Spring 2021 Talks
+Schedule and Summary of 2021-22 Talks

-March 3, 2021, 12:00-1:00PM Central Standard Time
+October 12, 2021, 12:00-1:00PM Central Standard Time

 Sattin-Bajaj, Carolyn, Ph.D.Associate ProfessorGevirtz Graduate School of Education